Lawmakers divided over a ban on Venezuelan oil amid fears of a Russian takeover

 Venezuela exported 291 million barrels of oil and oil products to the United States in 2016.
 The United States buys nearly half of Venezuela’s oil, and oil revenues account for 95 percent of Venezuela’s export earnings, according to OPEC.

-In contrast, Venezuelan oil accounts for just eight percent of U.S oil imports, according to the U.S. Energy Information Administration.
+In contrast, Venezuelan oil accounts for just 8 percent of U.S oil imports, according to the U.S. Energy Information Administration.

 Lawmakers are also worried about the potential for a Russian takeover of U.S.-based oil refiner Citgo, a subsidiary of Venezuela’s state-owned oil company, Petróleos de Venezuela, S.A., known as PDVSA.